andreykaipov/goobs/README.md

 ### logging

-We can view what this library is doing under the hood (i.e. the raw messages it sends and receives) by setting `GOOBS_LOG=debug`.
-This value can be set to the typical Log4j values for more or less verbosity.
+Further, we can view what this library is doing under the hood (i.e. the raw messages it sends and receives) by setting `GOOBS_LOG=debug`.
+This value can be set to the typical Log4j values (e.g. `debug`, `info`, `error`) for more or less verbosity.

-## development

-The client library code is generated from the mess inside `./internal/generate/protocol`.
-Tests are then generated from that generated code via `./internal/generate/tests`.

-Iteration typically involves changing the generative code, running `make generate`, and a `make test`.